top of page

 Supporting the Whole Humanitarian: Preparing for Mental Health Abroad

-Author: Shannon Moss Each year, Youthlinc participants step into experiences that stretch them in meaningful and lasting ways.
+Each year, Youthlinc participants step into experiences that stretch them in meaningful and lasting ways.
 From navigating new cultures and languages to living in unfamiliar environments, the international portion of the Service Year is designed to push participants beyond their comfort zones and ultimately, help them grow into lifelong humanitarians.
 But growth doesn’t happen without challenge.
-Over the years, we’ve recognized a consistent theme: alongsid
+Over the years, we’ve recognized a consistent theme: alongside excitement and purp

 Shannon Moss